 Workload

 Expect to spend roughly 10 hours per week on this class and its activities.
-Students in previous sections tell me that this amount of time is an accurate estimate of the time they spent.
+Students in previous sections tell me this is an accurate estimate of the time they spent.
 I strongly encourage you to block out time to work on CS334 problem sets.
-Starting early will also significantly reduce your stress level.
+Starting early will significantly reduce your stress level.

 Website